 David laughed, in a surge of semi-rational relief “Which is why your new job, as of today, is to track its progress so we can offer ‘Spec versions’ to each of those clients.
 If the world is going to be run better, Smoogle should be paid for it.”

 And that was that.
-The debate went on for some time, but in the end the system rolled out worldwide and by the time anyone realized what had happened the rule of man had ended.
+The debate went on for some time, but in the end the system rolled out worldwide and by the time anyone realized what had happened, the rule of man had ended.

-And it ended not with war or disaster, not with the environment failing or social collapse, but with the trains running on time.
+It ended not with war or disaster, not with the environment failing or social collapse, but with the trains running on time.